Removing the mask -- reconstructing a scalar field on the sphere from a masked field: Solving

 \section{Solving $E\ba = \ba^{v}$}

 As with any ill-posed system, it is essential to build in \emph{a priori} knowledge of the solution.
 Neumaier~\cite[Section~8]{neumaier1998solving}, knowing that the true solution of an ill-posed problem is generally smooth, controls the smoothness through a smoothing operator $S$.
-But in this problem a smoothing operator would not be appropriate because the solution is the opposite of smooth, since for each $\ell,m$ the unknown quantity $a_{\ell,m}$ is a realisation of an independent random variable.
+However, in this problem a smoothing operator would not be appropriate because the solution is the opposite of smooth, since for each $\ell,m$ the unknown quantity $a_{\ell,m}$ is a realisation of an independent random variable.
 That is a property we must build into the solution.
 Accordingly, we assume, in accordance with the usual assumptions for the CMB, that the $a_{\ell,m}$ are mean-zero uncorrelated random variables with covariance $(C_\ell)_{\ell=0}^L$, where $C_\ell$ is real.
-Define the vector of variables
+Details on using Gaussian random fields to model the CMB can be found in the book by Marinucci and Peccati \cite{Marinucci_Peccati2011}.

 We allow general $J$ in the range $L \le J \le L+K$, giving a linear system with $(J+1)^2$ equations, so typically an over-determined linear system with more equations than unknowns, implying that an exact solution does not in general exist.